5ide6urnslab/Max-MSP-External-Object/README.md

 ## Description
 ##### dataCoupling
 This dataCoupling is the library for Max/MSP that runs between Devices and Max/MSP.
 This library couple data of 2 byte, when Device is transmitted data of 2 byte by every other byte.
 You must use 1st data "0x7E" of Serial communication as prefix, so Max/MSP find out starting position of Serial data.
-And Serial data must is used Big endian for data coupling. (ex.)
+And Serial data must be used Big endian for data coupling. (ex.)
 Serial communication of Arduino is transmitted data every other byte.
 So data of 2 byte divide 1 byte to transmit.

 ##### convertBpm2Ms
 This convertBpm2Ms is the library for Max/MSP that runs between Devices and Max/MSP.
 This library exchange BPM to Millisecond. (ex.)
 Pulse Sensor etc.